verilator/verilator/docs/guide/environment.rst

 .. option:: VERILATOR_SOLVER

-   If set, the command to run as a constrained randomization backend, such as "cvc4 --lang=smt2 --incremental".
-If not specified, it will use the one supplied or found during configure, or "z3 --in" if empty.
+   If set, the command to run as a constrained randomization backend, such as :command:`cvc4 --lang=smt2 --incremental`.
+If not specified, it will use the one supplied or found during configure, or :command:`z3 --in` if empty.

 .. option:: VERILATOR_VALGRIND